elightup/slim-seo-docs/docs/slim-seo/02-meta-title-tag.md

 :::caution Manual meta title

-When you enter the manual meta title, they'll be used as they are.
-They won't be appended with the site title.
+When you enter the manual meta title, it'll be used as it is.
+It won't be appended with the site title.

 :::